<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5163340&amp;fmt=gif">

 Candidate Search recruitment

-5 Subject Lines That Will Win Over Passive Candidates
+5 Winning Subject Lines to Attract Passive Candidates

-The key to increasing your recruiting outreach response rates can be as simple as using the right subject line in your email.
-Once you know how to hook your candidate in 6 words or less, your passive candidate recruiting response rates will improve overnight.
+Subject lines can be high-risk and high-reward.
+In fact, OptInMonster found that 47% of people open emails just because of the subject line, while 69% mark emails as spam based on the subject line alone.
+While the stakes are high, the key to increasing your recruiting outreach response rates might be as simple as using the right subject line in your email.
+Once you know how to hook your candidate in 6 words or less, your passive candidate recruiting response rates will improve overnight, especially when leveraging the combined expertise of IQTalent and Caldwell.

 Personalize Or Generic?

-You can personalize your subject line to an individual, or you can use a generic subject line to mass message multiple people at once.
+You can personalize your subject line to an individual or use a generic subject line to mass message multiple people simultaneously.
 Of course, personalized emails yield a better response rate, but when time is of the essence, and many candidates fit the job description, a mass email may be the best option.

 The Five Best Personalized Subject Lines

 A personalized subject line is a must if you are working on a challenging role with a limited talent pool.
-It’s more time-consuming, but the results are always worth it.
+It may be a tad bit more time-consuming, but the results are always worth it, a principle that both IQTalent and Caldwell uphold in their sophisticated approach to talent acquisition.

-When people see their employer’s name in their inbox, it can drive intrigue to the purpose of the message.
+When people see their employer’s name in their inbox, it can intrigue them about the message's purpose.
 “From Facebook to (insert your company here)” or “Unsubscribe from Netflix, join a new service” are examples of subject lines that work when you are recruiting people from specific companies.

 Being even more specific to your candidate’s experience will further increase your results.
-For example, “Your 4 years at Amazon: What a journey!” or “Build a startup like you built Amazon” will show the candidate you invested time in your research.
-Just remember, do not be derogatory or negative about a candidate’s company.
-It can be off-putting and, as Captain Hook says, “poor form.”
+For example, “Your four years at Amazon: What a journey!” or “Build a startup like you built Amazon” will show the candidate you invested time in your research.
+Remember, however, to always maintain a positive and professional tone when discussing a candidate's previous employer.

 Did you know?
-The open rate for your recruiting emails can vary based on which industry you’re sourcing for.
-On average, experts say to aim for about a 21% open rate.
+The open rate for your emails can vary depending on the industry you’re sourcing for.
+On average, for recruiting, it’s about 32.39%.

-Many people will list either technology they are strong with or interested in learning or environments where they’d like to work.
-Lines such as “Looking for React and Kubernetes experts” or “Bring your passions to our hypergrowth company” can be good for candidates who have listed specific technologies they like to use or if they are passionate about working with startups.
-“Lead a small team with us” or “Close $1 million sales” would work with people who mention they love to assume a leadership position or who have a history and drive to close large deals.
+Many people will list either technology they are proficient in, interested in learning, or environments where they’d like to work.
+Lines such as “Looking for React and Kubernetes experts” or “Bring your passions to our hypergrowth company” can appeal to candidates who have specified technologies they enjoy using or are passionate about working with startups.
+“Lead a small team with us” or “Close $1 million sales” would resonate with people who mention they love to assume a leadership position or who have a history and drive to close large deals.

-“Scuba dive in our pool of opportunities” or “Hike over to our sales team” can be clever lines for someone who has a scuba diving license or a passion for hiking listed in a profile.
-These interest-based subject lines can be the most fun lines, as people who list passions and hobbies in an online profile usually are open to discussing these topics with strangers and building a connection.
-And making a connection with a candidate you are recruiting is the most crucial key to getting the deal closed.
+“Scuba dive in our pool of opportunities” or “Hike over to our sales team” can be clever lines for someone with a scuba diving license or a passion for hiking listed in a profile.
+These interest-based subject lines can be the most fun, as people who list passions and hobbies in an online profile are usually open to discussing these topics with strangers and building a connection.
+And making a connection with a candidate you are recruiting is crucial to getting the deal closed.

 PRO TIP – If you personalize a subject line, follow up with the same subject in the body of the email.
 Listing someone’s company, skills, former projects, school, or hobbies in the subject to catch their attention just to have them open a generic message that has zero personal touches can be very counterproductive and maybe even off-putting.